debezium/debezium.github.io/CONTRIBUTING.md

 #### Add a blog post

 Anyone can write a blog post that is related to Debezium.
-Simply add a new AsciiDoc file to the `blog` directory, including the date in the filename using the same format as the other files (e.g., "2016-03-18-title-of-blog-post.adoc").
+Simply add a new AsciiDoc file to the `_posts` directory, including the date in the filename using the same format as the other files (e.g., "2016-03-18-title-of-blog-post.adoc").
 The file should also contain jekyll front matter like the following:

     ---
     layout: post